 Yes, anyone treated for a childhood cancer in childhood, adolescence or young adulthood can be seen.
 We will request that medical records from the treating institution be sent to us before you come.

 To make an appointment with the Childhood Cancer Survivorship Program, call 503-494-0200 and ask for our program coordinator, Lori Knowles.
-Our team sees patients on Friday afternoons in Portland and will soon begin seeing patients in Salem, OR.
+We have two physical locations (Portland and Salem) and also offer virtual visits.
 Our multi-disciplinary team reviews every patient's chart before the visit and we will let you know what blood work and other screenings are recommended.

 Yes, a visit to our clinic is usually covered by insurance.
 However, coverage varies depending on the insurance company.
 Be sure to check with the insurance company before making an appointment.